VikramxD/PicPilot/README.md

 ## 📖 Overview

-PicPilot is a scalable solution that leverages state-of-the-art Text to Image Models to extend and enhance images.
-This project has evolved through multiple iterations, addressing challenges and improving output quality at each stage.
+PicPilot is a scalable solution that leverages state-of-the-art Text to Image Models to extend and enhance images and create product photography This project has evolved through multiple iterations, addressing challenges and improving output quality at each stage.

 ### Key Features:
 - segmentation using Segment Anything VIT Huge and YOLOv8s